BDenizKoca/nimea/README.md

 ## Why I Built It

+Frankly, nothing else existed which does what I am looking (At least not exactly or free): A simple wiki with an interactive map.
+So I built it myself.

-I wanted a light, self-hostable worldbuilding stack where both the wiki and the map are versioned, editable through a browser, and deployable as a static site.
+If you want a deeper explanation, here you go: I wanted a light, self-hostable worldbuilding stack where both the wiki and the map are versioned, editable through a browser, and deployable as a static site.
 This avoids server costs while keeping collaboration simple.

 ---